Can you fire someone without a written warning?

 A warning will signal to the employee how they have fallen short, and clarify the employer’s expectations going forward.
 A warning can be a helpful tool to address minor issues before they escalate.

 Warnings can increase in severity according to the seriousness of the misconduct.
-A minor infringement might be appropriately addressed with a verbal warming.
+A minor infringement might be appropriately addressed with a verbal warning.
 More serious conduct could be addressed with a written warning or a final warning.

 “Verbal warning should be communicated clearly and noted on the employee’s file, in case there is a repeat of the issue”, Badenhorst says.